 Upon program completion:

-You will be issued the Asia Mental Health Alliance Supporter Certificate.
+You will be issued with a Certificate of completion.
 This is a certification of completion and to affirm your support and recognize your contribution to Mental Wellbeing.
-Corporations can display this certification on their website and social platforms.
+You can also apply to be a volunteer as a Mental Health Community Trainer with Project Green Ribbon.

 Upcoming Public Sessions